Third mobile licence finally awarded, including 3G

 - Key statistics;

 - The growth potential of the country’s mobile market;

 - Major players (fixed, mobile and broadband);

 - Telecoms operators – privatisation, acquisitions, new licences;

 - Convergence (voice/data, fixed/wireless/mobile).

 - Average revenue per user.

-- Competition in international fibre bandwidth expected in 2012;
+- New competition in international fibre bandwidth;

 - Significant improvements in national fibre backbone infrastructure;

 - All major players have adopted WiMAX as broadband access technology.